iamsoroush/abstractions/docs/prepare_your_code.md

 ```

-Let's look at the output of preprocessor:
+Let's look at the output of the preprocessor:

 ```python